LiYuanyuanFighting/BioInformatics/collect.md

 Consider testing under-sampling when you have an a lot data (tens- or hundreds of thousands of instances or more) Consider testing over-sampling when you don’t have a lot of data (tens of thousands of records or less)

+Oversampling randomly replicates minority instances to increase their population.
+Undersampling randomly downsamples the majority class.
+Some data scientists (naively) think that oversampling is superior because it results in more data, whereas undersampling throws away data.
+But keep in mind that replicating data is not without consequence—since it results in duplicate data, it makes variables appear to have lower variance than they do.
+The positive consequence is that it duplicates the number of errors: if a classifier makes a false negative error on the original minority data set, and that data set is replicated five times, the classifier will make six errors on the new set.
+Conversely, undersampling can make the independent variables look like they have a higher variance than they do.